Chalarangelo/30-seconds-of-code/README.md

 Given an array of valid property identifiers and an array of values, return an object associating the properties to the values.

-Since an object can have undefined values but not undefined property pointers, the array of properties is used to decide the structure of the resulting object using `Array.reduce()`.
+Since an object can have undefined values but not undefined property pointers, the array of properties is used to decide the structure of the resulting object using `Array.prototype.reduce()`.

 ```js
 const zipObject = (props, values) =>